mvolkmann/MyUnixEnv/notes/GoNotes.md

 - relatively small language that is easy to learn (May 9, 2018 spec. is 78 pages)
 - network library

+## Annoyances

+- gofmt uses tabs for indentation
+- can't have single line if statements
+- syntax for defining methods on structs is messy
+- forces some names to be all uppercase
+  - includes ID, JSON, and URL
+- GOPATH environment variable must be changed when switching between projects
+- in struct values a comma is required after the last field if the closing brace is on a new line

 ## Notable Things Implemented in Go

 - Docker - assembles container-based systems